On optimizing discrete Morse functions: Background

-\begin{rk} \rm { A shelling (see [Bj3] for background) immediately implies the existence of a discrete Morse function whose (reduced) critical cells are all top-dimensional (cf. [Ch], [BH]).
-However, discrete Morse functions may also give information about simplicial complexes and CW-complexes that are not shellable. } \end{rk}
+\begin{rk} \rm { A shelling (see [6] for background) immediately implies the existence of a discrete Morse function whose (reduced) critical cells are all top-dimensional (cf. [2], [7]).
+However, discrete Morse functions may also give information about simplicial complexes and CW-complexes that are far from shellable. } \end{rk}

-For discrete Morse functions on non-regular CW-complexes, Forman also requires $f(\sigma ) < f(\tau )$ whenever $\sigma $ is a non-regular face of $\tau $.
-It is not clear a priori how to define a face poset for non-regular CW-complexes: for instance, one face may be incident to another in multiple ways (e.g. the real projective plane, viewed as a CW-complex with one 0-cell, one 1-cell and one 2-cell), or a cell may differ in dimension from top-dimensional cells in its boundary by more than one (e.g. a 2-sphere, viewed as a CW-complex with a 0-cell and a 2-cell).
-In Section ~\ref{gradpath}, we use gradient paths in $\Delta $ to construct a multi-graph version of a face poset, denoted $P^M$, for the (potentially non-regular) CW-complex $\Delta^M$, and we provide an analogue to Chari's acyclic matching construction.

-Forman shows that whenever a discrete Morse function has two critical cells $\sigma^{(p)} $ and $\tau^{(p+1)}$ such that there is a unique gradient path from $\tau $ to $\sigma $ (i.e. a path upon which $f$ decreases at each step), then one may obtain a new acyclic matching in which $\sigma $ and $\tau $ are no longer critical by reversing this gradient path, since doing so cannot create any directed cycles.
-Such a reversal for instance straightens the 1-sphere in Figure ~\ref{height} into one in which two of the critical cells have been eliminated.
+Forman shows in [10] that whenever a discrete Morse function has two critical cells $\sigma^{(p)} $ and $\tau^{(p+1)}$ such that there is a unique gradient path from $\tau $ to $\sigma $ (i.e. a path upon which $f$ decreases at each step), then one obtains a new acyclic matching in which $\sigma $ and $\tau $ are no longer critical by reversing this gradient path, analogously to in traditional Morse theory.
+We call this process {\bf critical cell cancellation}.
+Uniqueness of the gradient path from $\tau $ to $\sigma $ implies that reversing it does not introduce any directed cycles.
+We still get a matching because vertices along the path are matched with others along the path, and reversal redistributes which pairs are matched so as to incorporate the endpoints into the matching.
+This reversal process for instance straightens the 1-sphere in Figure ~\ref{height} into one in which two of the critical cells have been eliminated.
 On the other hand, the minimal Morse numbers for the dunce cap are strictly larger than its Betti numbers, reflecting the fact that it is contractible but not collapsible.